Code-Institute-Submissions/web_studio/README.md

    ## Version Control

    During development, I was naming my commits in a way, that it would make sense to any developer looking at the work progress. ( hopefully...;-).
-At some instances where I could only see results on the live server, the commits might be a little bit vague...
+At some instances where I could only see results of my fixes only on the live server, mostly when testing webhooks from Stripe, the commits might be a little bit vague...